kreativ-anders/kirby-userkit/README.md

 ## Notes:
 This Add-On is built for Kirby CMS based on **Kirby´s Starterkit**.
-In case you are using Kirby´s Plainkit ensure to add the pages/links for the follwing pages somewhere in your snippets or templates!
+In case you are using Kirby´s Plainkit ensure to add the pages/links for the following pages somewhere in your snippets or templates!

 - Register
 - Login